FuzzyAutocomplete/FuzzyAutocompletePlugin/README.md

 * Either:
   * Install with [Alcatraz](http://alcatraz.io/)
   * Clone and build the project
-  * Download and unzip a release to
+  * Download and unzip a [release](https://github.com/FuzzyAutocomplete/FuzzyAutocompletePlugin/releases) to
   `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/`
 * Restart Xcode and enjoy!
   * You should now see a `FuzzyAutocomplete` menu item in `Editor` menu
+* If for some reason you want to remove the plugin it should be located at
+  `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/`

 ## Changelog